rico345100/unity-zombie-defence-fps-example/readme.md

 # Zombie-Shooter-Project

-The project implements several mini-games.
-The first and base game is a quest room with two quests.
-The first quest is an implementation of the mechanics of Tower Defense, the second quest represents the implementation of the mechanics of Flappy Bird.
+The project implements a simple zombie first person shooter.
+There are two game modes training and survival.
+The coaching mode provides easier gameplay, while the survival mode provides a more complex one.
+In addition, additional weapon options are available in survival mode.

-Additional information can be found in the Docs folder.
+Additional information can be found in the docx file.
 It is presented in Ukrainian.

 https://www.youtube.com/watch?v=exR7_DFXCEc&t=12s.